-- (1) See Note 1 to our consolidated financial statements included elsewhere in this prospectus for an explanation of the method used to calculate the historical and pro forma net loss per share, basic and diluted, and the number of shares used in the computation of the per share amounts. - (2) The proforma information in the table gives effect to (i) the filing and effectiveness of our amended and restated certificate of incorporation, (ii) the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 7,229,590 shares of common stock immediately prior to the completion of this offering, (iii) our receipt of aggregate gorss proceeds of approximately \$20.7 million from the sale of our 2013 Notes issued in July and August 2013, and a \$0.1 million debt discount related to a beneficial conversion feature in our 2013 Notes issued in July 2013, (iv) the issuance of 3,499,319 shares of common stock upon the conversion of approximately \$21.0 million in outstanding principal and accrued interest on our 2013 Notes upon the completion of this offering, based on the initial public offering price per share of \$6.00, (v) our repayment in cash, on or before the date 30 days after the completion of this offering, of an aggregate of approximately \$2.8 million in principal and accrued interest under our 2013 Notes issued in August 2013 in lieu of the issuance of 470,252 shares of common stock upon conversion of such notes, which, if issued, would cause the holders of such notes and their affiliates and related parties to beneficially own 15% or more of our outstanding common stock following the completion of this offering, (vi) a charge to retained earnings of \$0.3 million upon the completion of this offering to reflect the accelerated amortization of debt discount to interest expense upon conversion of the 2013 Notes, (vii) the issuance of 403,841 shares of common stock pursuant to the redemption of an aggregate of 900,000 exchangeable shares of Fate Canada as described in "Description of Capital Stock- Exchangeable Shares in Canadian Subsidiary" elsewhere in this prospectus, which will occur immediately prior to the completion of this offering, and the resultant reclassification of our exchangeable share is ability to additional paid-in capital, a component of stockholders' equi - (3) The pro forma as adjusted information in the table gives further effect to our sale in this offering of 6,666,667 shares of common stock at the initial public offering price of \$6.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us. - (4) Upon the completion of our initial public offering, we anticipate recording a charge of approximately \$0.6 million related to the final adjustment to fair value of our exchangeable share liability and warrant liability, based on the initial public offering price per share of \$6.00, and further assuming all other inputs into our valuation models remain unchanged from those as of June 30, 2013.
+- (1) See Note 1 to our consolidated financial statements included elsewhere in this prospectus for an explanation of the method used to calculate the historical and pro forma net loss per share, basic and diluted, and the number of shares used in the computation of the per share amounts. - (2) The pro forma information in the table gives effect to (i) the filing and effectiveness of our amended and restated certificate of incorporation, (ii) the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 7,229,590 shares of common stock immediately prior to the completion of this offering, (iii) our receipt of aggregate gross proceeds of approximately \$20.7 million from the sale of our 2013 Notes issued in July 2013, (iv) the issuance of 3,394,138 shares of common stock upon the conversion of approximately \$23.7 million in outstanding principal and accrued interest on our 2013 Notes upon the completion of this offering, assuming an initial public offering price per share of \$7.00, the midpoint of the price range set forth on the cover of this prospectus, assuming that the offering is completed on October 4, 2013, (v) our repayment in cash of an aggregate of approximately \$0.1 million in principal and accrued interest under our 2013 Notes issued in August 2013 in lieu of the issuance of 8,351 shares of common stock upon conversion of such notes, which, if issued, would cause the holders of such notes and their affiliates and related parties to beneficially own 15% or more of our outstanding common stock following the completion of this offering, (vi) a charge to retained earnings of \$0.3 million upon the completion of this offering to reflect the accelerated amortization of debt discount to interest expense upon conversion of the 2013 Notes, (vii) the issuance of 403,841 shares of common stock pursuant to the redemption of an aggregate of 900,000 exchangeable shares of Fate Canada as described in "Description of Capital Stock-Exchangeable Shares in Canadian Subsidiary" elsewhere in this prospectus, which will occur immediately prior to the completion of this offering, and the resultant reclassification of our exchangeable share liability to additional paid-in capital, a component of stockholders' equity and (viii) the adjustment of our outstanding warrants to purch - (3) The pro forma as adjusted information in the table gives further effect to our sale in this offering of 6,666,667 shares of common stock at an assumed initial public offering price of \$7.00 per share (the midpoint of the price range set forth on the cover page of this prospectus), after deducting the underwriting discounts and commissions and estimated offering expenses payable by us. - (4) Upon the completion of our initial public offering, we anticipate recording a charge of approximately \$1.0 million related to the final adjustment to fair value of our exchangeable share liability and warrant liability, assuming an initial public offering price per share of \$7.00, the midpoint of the price range set forth on the cover of this prospectus, and further assuming all other inputs into our valuation models remain unchanged from those as of June 30, 2013.